 Before last week, I had never made real fried chicken.
 Between the perceived mess and my worry of serving burnt-but-still-raw chicken, I knew I'd need a commanding voice to guide me through my fears and persuade me to give it a shot.
 The buttermilk skillet-fried chicken recipe in Nathalie Dupree and Cynthia Graubart's Mastering the Art of Southern Cooking offered just the direction I was looking for.

-Entries tagged with 'mastering the art of southern cooking'
+'mastering the art of southern cooking' on Serious Eats

 The name "macaroni pie" is confusing on multiple fronts.
 This recipe, from Nathalie Dupree and Cynthia Graubart's Mastering the Art of Southern Cooking is neither a pie nor made from macaroni.
 It also obscures the fact that the dish in question is actually just custard-style macaroni and cheese.
 But this old-school title is also a reminder of the history of the dish.